-Large wall charts and tables can be used for the development of skills as well as for imparting the essential knowledge of structures and vocabulary.
+Large wall charts and tables can be used for the development of a four skills as well as or imparting the essential knowledge of structures and vocabulary.
 Pupils can read sentences from charts and tables and write them.
-Large readymade substitution tables may be found very helpful.
-Many charts and tables on the syntactic structures and vocabulary are available in the market.
-In the early years, the pupils can read sentences and rhyme from charts.
-In teaching grammar, the examples for generalization and comparison can be written on charts and used year after year.
-In such charts, colours can be used to focus attention on a particular point.
+Large readymade substitution tables may be found very helpful many charts and tables on the syntactic structures and vocabulary are available in the market.
+In the early years the pupils can read sentences and rhyme from charts.
+In teaching grammar, the examples for generalization and comparison can' be written on charts and used year after year in such charts colours can be used to focus attention on a particular point.
+Illustrative sentences on all new words a lesson can be written on a chart and displayed at the appropriate stage.
 Suitable model paragraphs can also be written on charts to enable pupils to write parallel paragraphs.
-Each school should try to have a good collection of such charts and tables.
-Each item should have 'instructions for use' written on the back.
+Each school should try to have a good collection of such charts and tables each item should have 'instructions for use' written on the back.